andrewM202/cset/Dictionary.md

 Special Numbers - Are considered numbers but don’t behave like normal ones.
 There are three total: infinity, -infinity, NaN.
 Strings - They represent Text.
 Written using quotes, whether single, double, or backticks, they work.
 Scope - The part of the program in which a binding is visible.
 For bindings defined outside of a function or block, the scope encompasses the entire program - these bindings can be referred to anywhere in the program.
 Block -  The code inside of brackets (like in a function).
 They are used to group 0 or more statements.
 In languages other than JavaScript it is called a compound statement.
 Global - Used to describe bindings that are visible (can be used) anywhere in a program.
 Bindings declared with var in loops and functions are global.
 Local - Refers to bindings that can only be accessed within a limited section of a program, such as let and const bindings created within the block of a function or in a function’s parameters.
 Environment - The area a function acts in.
 This includes the block as well as the area in the program where you called the function.
 Nested Scope - Refers to when blocks or functions are created within another block or function: this produces a hierarchy or degree of locality.
 Call Stack - The order the computer goes through when a function is called.
+Since a function must return a value to the spot where it was called, the computer must remember the order/context in where each return statement should be sent.
+This data is stored in the call stack.
+Lexical Scoping - Each local scope can see the local scopes that contain it, and all scopes can see the global scope.